rocket-pool/RPIPs/assets/rpip-10/expense_3.md

 The core protocol development team have formed an indicative [roadmap](https://medium.com/rocket-pool/rocket-pool-houston-upgrade-fa2de86118ad) from community feedback.
 The roadmap will evolve as more research, analysis, and community direction is incorporated.

-The core protocol development team will provide quarterly updates to the roadmap before the following dates:
+The core protocol development team will provide quarterly updates on the roadmap progress before the following dates:
 1) 2024-01-26
 2) 2024-04-26
 3) 2024-07-26